hcl7/letterFrequency/README.md

 # letterFrequency
-Letter Frequency of a sentence, in c language and python.
+Letter Frequency of a sentence, in c language.

 Simple algorithm for education purpose.